gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

 See [EXPERIMENTAL/linux-reference-monitor](https://github.com/oscarlab/graphene/tree/EXPERIMENTAL/linux-reference-monitor).

 ### Build with Intel SGX Support

-See [[Graphene-SGX Quick Start]] for instructions on how to build and run Graphene with the Intel SGX support.
+See [[Graphene-SGX Quick Start]] for instructions on how to build and run Graphene with Intel SGX support.

 #### Prerequisites

 (1) Generating signing keys

-A 3072-bit RSA private key (PEM format) is required for signing the enclaves.
-If you don't have a private key, create it with the following command:
+A 3072-bit RSA private key (PEM format) is required for signing the application manifest.
+If you do not have a private key, create one with the following command:

     openssl genrsa -3 -out enclave-key.pem 3072

-You can either put the generated enclave key in the default path, `host/Linux-SGX/signer/enclave-key.pem`, or specify the key through the environment variable `SGX_SIGNER_KEY`.
+You can either put the generated key in the default path, `host/Linux-SGX/signer/enclave-key.pem`, or specify the key through the environment variable `SGX_SIGNER_KEY`.

-After signing the enclave, users may ship the application binaries, the manifest, and the signature together with the Graphene binaries to an SGX-enabled system.
+After signing the application manifest, users may ship the application binaries, the manifest, and the signature together with the Graphene binaries to an SGX-enabled system.

 (2) Installing Intel SGX SDK and SGX driver